 Borrowers looking to refinance with the sole motivation of a lower interest rate may be disappointed.
 Still, for some borrowers with high exiting rates, mortgage insurance renewals, and servicing fees, there may be a good opportunity at this time.
 This would be especially true if more funds were available in the line of credit growing faster.

-In addition to receiving more cash, you may get a lower rate and a lower margin, and maybe even eliminate a fee such as a servicing fee, which lowers the interest you accrue over time.
-You would need to review your current terms to make this determination, as not all loans required servicing fees, but many of the older loans did.
+In addition to receiving more cash, you may get a lower rate and margin and maybe even eliminate a fee, such as a servicing fee, which lowers the interest you accrue over time.
+You would need to review your current terms to make this determination, as not all loans require servicing fees, but many of the older loans do.

 The loan must make sense.
 Instruct lenders to complete the loan if the loan is beneficial.
 However, there is more latitude regarding what constitutes “beneficial” when adding a previously ineligible spouse or drastically benefiting your circumstances.
 Remember, more money is not the only factor that makes the loan beneficial for you (just as getting more money may not make it a better deal for you and your circumstances).